michaelcpuckett/activity-kit/README.md

   - The logic for carrying out the bulk of the ActivityPub protocol.
 - `activitypub-core-utilities`
   - Common functions with no dependencies on packages from upper layers.
+- `activitypub-core-library`
+  - Provides common functions that use the adapter APIs.

 ### Adapaters